WorldofKerry/c2hdl/README.md

 ## How to use:
 Take your C code with no function declarates.
 Paste it into ChatGPT with prompt 'Rewrite this C code using a single `while(true)` and if statements.
 If there is an `if (condition) { ... } else { ... }` statement, replace it with `if (condition) { ... } if (!condition) { ... }`'.
 Paste the output to the source.c file.
 Run all of `main.ipynb`.

+## Idea for version 2:
+- check if a variable is present in any conditional statement, if it is not, then it can be used as combinational logic

 ## Step 1: Blocking to Non-blocking
 Combinational logic in Verilog requires non-blocking assignments (otherwise it may not be possible to do the logic on one clock cycle).
 Therefore, given a C code, we must find a way to generate the appropriate sequential logic.